 7.)
 Mole lizards only have 2 front legs and no hind legs.

 Did you know…?

 There is an old myth that says these creatures will find their way up toilet drains and attack you at your most venerable.
-They then bite you on the willy or on the butt.
+They then bite you on the nether regions.
 This is false.
 They don’t live in or swim in water at all.

 8.)
-It is one of 4 species of amphisbaenians (worm lizards) that have legs.
+It is 1 of 4 species of amphisbaenians (worm lizards) that have legs.

 10.)
 These lizards breed in July and bury their 1 – 4 eggs in the soil for protection.

 Now a Short Mexican Mole Lizard Video!

 Also, check out the Critter Science YouTube channel.
 Videos added frequently!

 Want to suggest a critter for me to write about?
 Let me know here.